deltachat/deltachat-node/README.md

 3. Commit the changed files, commit message should be similiar to `Prepare for v1.0.0-foo.number`
 4. Tag the release with `git tag -a v1.0.0-foo.number`
 5. Push to github with `git push origin master --tags`
-6. Wait until Travis and AppVeyor have finished and uploaded prebuilt binaries to GitHub
-7. `npm run download-prebuilds` to download prebuilt binaries from GitHub.

-- In case this fails, you can also manually download the prebuilts from github and extract them.
-It's only important that it extracts to the target folder.

-8. `npm run build:bindings:ts` to build the typescript.
+6. Wait until `Make Package` github action is completed
-9. `npm publish` publishes it to npm.
+7. Download `deltachat-node.tgz` and run `npm publish deltachat-node.tgz` to publish it to npm.
 You probably need write rights to npm.

 ## License